agt24/python-testing/03-exceptions.md

 ~~~

 Once an exception is raised, it will be passed upward in the program scope.
-An exception be used to trigger additional error messages or an alternative
+An exception can be used to trigger additional error messages or an alternative
 behavior. rather than immediately halting code
 execution, the exception can be 'caught' upstream with a try-except block.
 When wrapped in a try-except block, the exception can be intercepted before it reaches